mysteriumnetwork/vmbackup/README.md

 # vmbackup
 Victoria Metrics backup to remote S3 storage controller by crond.
-This image is based in Victoria Metrics provided [here]|(https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmbackup/README.md).
+This image is based on Victoria Metrics provided [here]|(https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmbackup/README.md).
 This image need to be run on the same pod where vmstorage runs if Victoria Metrics cluster version is used.

 ## Workflow